 UK Emergency Travel Documents are accepted for entry and transit into Cameroon, and for exit from Cameroon, provided they include the necessary visa.

 Yellow fever certificate requirements

-Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.
+You must present a yellow fever certificate upon arrival in Cameroon, and you may be asked for it on exit as well.
+Check the requirements by visiting the National Travel Health Network and Centre’s TravelHealthPro website.